You must meet the department's eligibility criteria to be approved for a bond loan.

 - A letter from the Department of Home Affairs

-If you have a previous bond loan or debt to the department from a previous or current public housing tenancy you still may be eligible to receive RentAssist Bond Loan assistance.
+A previous bond loan or debt to the department from a previous or current public housing tenancy will not impact your eligibility for RentAssist Bond Loan assistance.
 Apply and discuss your options with your local housing office.

 More information on the RentAssist Bond Loan eligibility can be found on the providers site in the RentAssist Bond Loan operational guidelines.